toweosp/paperlessngx-default-parser/README.md

     Download original file to work with it.

+## Prerequisites
+This parser requires Gotenberg to be configured for Paperless-ngx.

 ## Installation
-Theses installation instructions are for docker based installation.
+These installation instructions are for docker based installation.
 For bare metal installations you have to do analogous steps manually, i.e. install the dependencies listed in `org_toweosp_paperlessngx_default_parser.sh` and copy/link the source folder to your installation folder.

 1. Download current release or clone repository to a _folder_ of your choice.